leocadiotine/Dumbledroid/README.md

     Jedi jedi = new Jedi();
     jedi.load();

 That's it.
 Your JSON is already parsed and mapped to the Jedi instance.
-If you used caching, Dumbledroid already took care of that for you.
-Simple?
+If you enabled caching, Dumbledroid already took care of that for you.
+Simple, isn't it?

 *Note: make sure to call `load()` from a background thread, or [your app can crash](https://developer.android.com/training/articles/perf-anr.html).*